UtrechtUniversity/dataprivacyhandbook/CONTRIBUTING.md

 ---

-## Using Issues to contribute practical ideas or bug reports
+## Open an Issue on GitHub
  A relatively easy way to get involved is to open an [Issue](https://github.com/UtrechtUniversity/dataprivacyhandbook/issues).
 You can do this when (among others):
  - You signalled a bug and don't have time or don't know how to fix it yourself (Bug report)
  - You want to provide feedback on a part of the Data Privacy Handbook (Leave a review)
  - You have an idea for an extension of the content of the Data Privacy Handbook (Suggest changes)
  - You want to suggest edits to the Data Privacy Handbook (Suggest changes)
+ - You want to ask a question about files in the repository or parts of the Handbook.

 ### How to open an issue?
 1. Go to the Issues tab in this repository: https://github.com/UtrechtUniversity/dataprivacyhandbook/issues